 To associate offline conversions with online visitor sources, follow these steps:

-- Collect customer information: when a form is completed on the website, collect relevant customer information such as email address, phone number, or a unique identifier, associating it with Google Analytics Client Id.
-Third-party call tracking services can be used to associate phone number with the Client Ids.
+- Collect customer information: when a form is completed on the website, collect relevant customer information such as email address, phone number, or a unique identifier, associating it with Google Analytics Client ID.
+Third-party call tracking services can be used to associate phone number with the Client IDs.

-- When an offline conversion occurs, match offline conversion with online visitor by looking up the Client Id by a customer identifier and upload it to Google Analytics using events data import, measurement protocol or Able CDP integration.
+- When an offline conversion occurs, match offline conversion with online visitor by looking up the Client ID by a customer identifier and upload it to Google Analytics using events data import, measurement protocol or Able CDP integration.

-An attributed set of offline conversions would have each conversion referenced to a Client Id and, often, Session Id:
+An attributed set of offline conversions would have each conversion referenced to a Client ID and, often, Session ID:

 Once conversions are attributed to the respective Client Ids, they can be uploaded to Google Analytics.